Prof. Dr. Iris K. Schneider – Chair

-Jacqueline Bachmann – Research Assistant
+Jacqueline Bachmann, B.Sc. – Research Assistant

-Jacqueline is an undergraduate research assistant in our group.
+Jacqueline is a graduate research assistant in our group.
 She is interested in ambivalence and how this is perceived by others.
-Apart from assisting in research she also handles administration for the research group.
+She wrote her bachelor thesis on the relationship between ambivalence and cognitive flexibility.

 André Mattes, M. Sc. – Ph.D.
 Student at the University of Cologne

 André was a research assistant with us since the early days of our lab.
 In 2019, he started his Ph.D. project at the Individual Differences and Psychological Assessment Group at the University of Cologne.
 During his time with us, André investigated the cognitive processes underlying ambivalent evaluations using diffusion modeling, mouse-tracking, and network analyses.
 Currently, he studies error processing, post-error adaptation and perfectionism-related variations in error processing employing neurocognitive methods such as ERP analyses, multivariate pattern analysis (MVPA), and mathematical modeling of electrophysiological signals.
-You can find his contact details here.
+You can find his contact details here

-Dr. Jehan Sparks – Postdoctoral Research Fellow
+Dr. Jehan Sparks – Quantitative UX Researcher